kʷ

 - way̓ t̓i kʷm̓iɬ aláʔ kɬt̓k̓ʷak̓ʷ, stim̓?
 All at once something fell down, what is it?
 (PS)

-kʷnim̓ grab, hold in the hand / grab, hold in the hands (OkB)
+kʷnim̓ grab, hold in the hand, take (OkB)

 - way̓ lut iskʷním̓ iʔ tqiltk I haven’t taken the tops (PS)